University of Louisville: As a public state university: 1970–present

 Talk of Louisville joining the public university system of Kentucky began in the 1960s.
-As a municipally-funded school (meaning funding only came from the city of Louisville), the movement of people to the suburbs of Louisville created budget shortfalls for the school and forced tuition prices to levels unaffordable for most students.
+As a city-funded school, the movement of people to the suburbs of Louisville created budget shortfalls for the school and forced tuition prices to levels unaffordable for most students.
 At the same time, the school's well-established medicine and law schools were seen as potential assets for the state system.
 Still, there was opposition to the university becoming a state institution, both from faculty and alumni who feared losing the small, close-knit feel of the campus, and from universities already in the state system who feared funding cuts that would be necessitated to accommodate UofL.
 After several years of heated debate, the university joined the state system in 1970, a move largely orchestrated by then Kentucky governor and UofL alumnus Louie Nunn.

 The first years in the state system were difficult, as enrollment skyrocketed while funding was often insufficient.
-Several programs were threatened with losing accreditation due to a lack of funding, although schools of nursing (1979) and urban & public affairs (1983) were added.
+Several programs were threatened with losing accreditation due to a lack of funding, although schools of nursing (1979) and urban and public affairs (1983) were added.

 John W. Shumaker was named the university's president in 1995.
-Shumaker was a very successful fund raiser, and quickly increased the school's endowment from $183 to $550 million.
+Shumaker was a very successful fundraiser, and quickly increased the school's endowment from $183 to $550 million.
 He developed the REACH program to encourage retention.
 In 1997, he hired athletics director Tom Jurich, who restored the athletics program and raised over $100 million to raze abandoned factories and old parking lots next to campus and replace them with on-campus athletic facilities, which vastly improved the aesthetics of the Belknap Campus.
 Academically, Louisville moved closer to parity with the state's flagship University of Kentucky as retention rates and research funding increased, and average GPAs and ACT scores were much higher for incoming freshmen.